mindfulness-at-the-computer/mindfulness-at-the-computer/docs/design/theory-and-background.md

 ## About me

-Tord (SunyataZero on github) have a Buddhist background, having practiced Buddhism and meditation for over ten years, and being influenced by the [Plum Village tradition](https://plumvillage.org/) which puts emphasis on mindfulness.
+Tord (SunyataZero on github) has a Buddhist background, having practiced Buddhism and meditation for over ten years, and being influenced by the [Plum Village tradition](https://plumvillage.org/) which puts emphasis on mindfulness.

 ## Background

-Tord started this project after having worked on a pomodoro application, but then realized that I wanted to focus on mindfulness more than productivity.
+Tord started this project after having worked on a pomodoro application, but then realized that he wanted to focus on mindfulness more than productivity.

 ## Theory